kimbring2/MOBA_RL/README.md

 5. Tensorflow 2.4.1
 6. TensorFlow Probability 0.11.0
 7. Dotaservice of TimZaman
+8. Google Protobuf 3.19.1
+9. Pygame 1.9.6
+10. OpenCV-Python 4.5.4.60
+11. Six 1.15.0
+12. Snappy 1.1.2
-8. Seed RL of Google
+13. Seed RL of Google
-9. Ubuntu 20.04
+14. Ubuntu 20.04
-11. No GPU, 30GB RAM Desktop mini Desktop is used to make multiple Dokcer container of Dotaservice
+15. No GPU, 30GB RAM Desktop mini Desktop is used to make multiple Dokcer container of Dotaservice
-11. GPU, 46GB RAM Desktop is used to make the Seed RL agent
+16. GPU, 46GB RAM Desktop is used to make the Seed RL agent

 # Reference
 1. Seed RL: https://github.com/google-research/seed_rl